project8/honeybee/README.md

 ]
 ```

-Instead of using the Sensor Table config file, sensor entries can be constructed from Dripline data:
+The sensor table can be constructed from Dripline data, instead of or in addition to configuration files:
 ```
 $ ./install/bin/hb-list-sensors  --dripline-db=p8_db_user:****@localhost:5432/p8_sc_db
 [